U.S. Route 66 in New Mexico: Camps, motor courts, and motels

 The El Rancho Hotel in Gallup has been the temporary home of many movie stars.

 Bridges and road segments

 The Rio Puerco Bridge, a Parker Through truss bridge crossing the Rio Puerco, was built in 1933.
 Eleven New Mexico road segments on US 66 are listed on the National Register of Historic Places; some originally incorporated wooden bridges to carry the road through flood plains.
 Listed road segments include: Glenrio to San Jon; San Jon to Tucumcari; Palomas to Montoya; Montoya to Cuervo; Cuervo to NM 156; Albuquerque to Rio Puerco; Laguna to McCartys; McCartys to Grants; Milan to Continental Divide; Iyanbito to Rehobeth; and Manuelito to the Arizona border.

 Related routes

-These routes were designated along former alignments of US 66 throughout the state.

 State Road 118

 State Road 118 (NM 118) is a 36.852 mi state highway in the US state of New Mexico.
 NM 118's western terminus is at the Arizona–New Mexico border where it continues westward as Grant Road, and the eastern terminus is at Interstate 40 (I-40) northeast of Fort Wingate.
 NM 118 follows the routing of the former Historic U.S. Route 66.